Félix Verdejo: World title mix

 On June 12, 2017, the WBO president Francisco Valcarcel received word that promoters Bob Arum and Frank Warren were working closely together to come to an agreement for a fight to take place between Verdejo and undefeated WBO lightweight champion Terry Flanagan.
 Some sources claimed the fight would take place on September 9 in Manchester.
 There was a hold up in the negotiations due to Verdejo being offered $175,000, however his representatives were looking for him to earn in the region of $450,000 having to travel to Flanagan's home country to challenge for the title.
 A deal was finally reached for the fight to take place on September 16, 2017, at the Copper Box Arena in London.
 WBO middleweight champion Billy Joe Saunders was confirmed to take part on the same card.
 The fight would also mark the fight time Flanagan would fight in London.
 On July 17, Warren emailed Top Rank to make them aware that Flanagan had suffered a leg injury, thus postponing the fight.
 The WBO requested that medical evidence had to be sent to them.
 Flanagan's team confirmed the evidence would be sent the next day.

 On August 5, 2017, Top Rank revealed that Verdejo would stay busy and fight on the September 22 undercard of Gilberto Ramírez vs. Jesse Hart in Tucson, Arizona.
-On August 14, Top Rank announced that Verdejo would fight Mexican boxer Antonio Lozada Jr. (37-2, 31 KOs) at the Convention Center in a 10 round bout.
+On August 14, Top Rank announced that Verdejo would fight Mexican boxer Antonio Lozada Jr. (37–2, 31 KOs) at the Convention Center in a 10 round bout.
 It would have marked the first time Lozada Jr. would ever fight professionally outside of Mexico, however Verdejo picked up an injury in training, forcing him to pull out of the fight.

 In December 2017, WBO president Francisco Valcarcel stated that Verdejo would need to work his way back into the mandatory position.
-With Flanagan moving to light welterweight and vacating his WBO lightweight title, the WBO ordered their number #1 Ray Beltrán to fight #3 Paulus Moses for the vacant title.
+With Flanagan moving to light welterweight and vacating his WBO lightweight title, the WBO ordered their #1 Ray Beltrán to fight #3 Paulus Moses for the vacant title.